Using the GAPS Diet to Improve Digestion

 When Fiber Can Be Hazardous:

 The GAPS diet does not promote a lot of fiber from the onset.
 Individuals with severe damage to their gut can not handle foods that are normally considered healthy.
-For instance, fiber is recognized universally as a healthy and essential component to our diet.
+For instance, fiber is recognized universally as a healthy and essential component of our diet.
 However, fiber is a non-discriminatory fuel for all microbial species.
 This means it will feed parasitic organisms if they are in control of the gut.

-Individuals suffering from dysbiosis must minimize their exposure to fiber all together in the early healing phases and instead will focus on healing, anti-parasitic based foods (8).
+Individuals suffering from dysbiosis must minimize their exposure to fiber altogether in the early healing phases and instead will focus on healing, anti-parasitic based foods (8).
 These include stock from organically raised animals which is loaded with specific nutrients that help the gut heal.
 Organic acids from fermented drinks and herbal teas and infusions are especially helpful during the fasting and healing phases.

 GAPS Diet